pytorch/tutorials/tutorial_submission_policy.md

      to ensure your content adheres to these guidelines.
      Use the provided [ISSUE_TEMPLATE](https://github.com/pytorch/tutorials/blob/main/.github/ISSUE_TEMPLATE/feature-request.yml) for the new tutorial request - select **Feature request** when submitting an issue. .

-     * If there is a tutorial on the existing topic that you would like to significantly refactor, you can just submit a PR.
-In the description of the PR explain why the changes are needed and how they improve the tutorial.
+     * If there is an existing tutorial on the topic that you would like to significantly refactor, you can submit a PR.
+In the description of the PR, explain why the changes are needed and how they improve the tutorial.

    * These issues will be triaged by PyTorch maintainers on a case-by-case basis.